RyanCMcDonald/mtb_trail_recommender/README.md

 ---
 ### Conclusions and Recommendations

 Choosing which trail to ride shouldn't be a guess.
-With the recommenders developed in this project and deployed onto the production webapp, users now have the confidence needed to try new trails and experienc great solo-riding in new areas!
+With the recommenders developed in this project and deployed onto the production webapp, users now have the confidence needed to try new trails and experience great solo-riding in new areas!

 The tools utilized in this project can very easily be carried over into other recommenders for hiking, climbing, or any other outdoor activity.
 As more data is collected, additional functionalities may be added into the recommender (user selected activity types, user logging of trails already utilized).
 The options are expansive, but the recommender provided is a great start!